 New 988 hotline is the 911 for mental health emergencies

-Quick help for suicidal thoughts and other mental health emergencies may soon be as easy as 9-8-8.
+Quick help for suicidal thoughts and other mental health emergencies will soon be as easy as 9-8-8.

 The United States' first nationwide three-digit mental health crisis hotline goes live on Saturday.
 It's designed to be as easy to remember and use as 911, but instead of a dispatcher sending police, firefighters or paramedics, 988 will connect callers with trained mental health counselors.